April 1, 2025

 📺 Watch a webinar: Descript for Beginners

-1. Download & install Descript
+1. Download and install Descript

 It's easy to install Descript for both Mac and Windows users.